 - Reducing and reusing allows us to decrease the amount of waste that will need to be recycled.
-Think how you can achieve this by taking simple steps, such as printing double-sided, and only printing when really necessary. - There are separate recycling facilities at the Downing Site and at the Bullard for food waste, glass, mixed recycling (paper, cardboard, plastic bottles, plastic containers, cartons, plastic wrapping, cans and tins), batteries, print cartridges etc. For further details, and info on other things we can recycle, please see the Recycling Facilities section.
+Think how you can achieve this by taking simple steps, such as printing double-sided, and only printing when really necessary. - There are separate recycling facilities at the Downing Site and at the Bullard with a separate bin for food waste and another for general waste.
+For further details, and info on other things we can recycle, please see the Recycling Facilities section.